songstormstudios/openzt2/README.md

 OpenZT2 is an open-source engine reimplementation of Zoo Tycoon 2 Ultimate Collection.

 New features which OpenZT2 include (as of pre-alpha release):
-- Mod hot reloads (reload mods from the main menu without restarting the game)
+- Mod reloading (reload mods from the main menu without restarting the game)
 - Re-do functionality (CTRL+Y shortcut)
 - 64-bit platform support for Windows, Linux, and macOS
 - Modern shader pipeline (vkd3d-shader and MojoShader compile the original D3D9 Effects into shaders and evaluated pass state for Bevy’s renderer)